Workplace Calendar Service for Exchange V3 FAQs

 - User.Read.All

-These permissions are not configured within the customer's service account, but are accepted/granted to our app during the authorization process as shown on the screen below.
+These permissions are not configured within the customer's service account, but are accepted and granted to our app during the authorization process as shown on the screen below.

 Q: Can Application Access policies be used to restrict visible rooms or do we need access to the full room resource calendar?
 Why do we need to grant User.Read.All permission?